loyada/typedpy/docs/json_schema.rst

 Limitations and Comments
 ------------------------
 #.
 JSON schema's String formatters are unsupported
 #.
 Only JSON Schema Draft 4 is supported.
-Draft 3/6 are unsupported
+Draft 3/6/7 are unsupported
+#.
+Only the Field types that map to JSON Schema Draft 4 are supported.
+This means that if you add a new custom Field
+   class, it is currently unsupported, since the API does not include additional custom mappers.
 #.
 Set and Tuple fields are mapped to array types when converting code to schema
 #.
 Regarding JSON pointers(i.e. "$ref") - only pointers that point to an object under "#/definitions/" are supported